Rising global temperatures 'inexorably closer' to climate tipping point - U.N.

 Every year from 2021 through 2025 is likely to be at least 1 degree Celsius warmer, according to the study.

-In 2020 – one of the three warmest years on record – the global average temperature was 1.2 degrees Celsius above the pre-industrial baseline, according to an April WMO report here.
+In 2020 – one of the three warmest years on record – the global average temperature was 1.2 degrees Celsius above the pre-industrial baseline, according to an April WMO report.

 "There's a little bit of up and down in the annual temperatures," said Gavin Schmidt, director of NASA's Goddard Institute for Space Studies in New York City.
 "But these long term-trends are unrelenting."